lps-js/lps-studio/readme.md

 ## License

 LPS Studio is open source and licensed under the BSD 3-Clause.
 The implementation depends on the LPS runtime [lps.js](https://github.com/mauris/lps.js) and several other open source . lps.js was implemented as part of Sam Yong's MSc Computer Science Individual Project and thesis at Imperial College London in 2018.

+Images and illustrations in this repository, otherwise explicitly stated, are made by Sam Yong and are licensed under CC BY-NC-SA 3.0.